Dr. Susan Desmond-Hellmann is the incarnation of The Jackson Laboratory's institutional passion: Leading the search for tomorrow's cures.

 "Our job in science is to find truth.
 We ask and answer questions in a quest for truth and understanding, and sometimes the answer is 'no.' Your job as a scientist isn't to always have the answer be 'yes,' but to ask and answer the questions in an efficient and effective way so that there will be learning.
 And sometimes you'll get answers that are 'yes.'"

-Chancellor Desmond-Hellmann describes as "chaotic" the indefatigable career path that now finds her at the pinnacle of academia.
-She says she brings to the many challenges of her new position an incredible passion for making life better for patients.
+Desmond-Hellmann describes as "chaotic" the indefatigable career path that took her to the pinnacle of academia.
+She says she brought to the many challenges of her position at UCSF an incredible passion for making life better for patients.
 "I'm a clinical doctor at heart," she says.
 "I wanted Genentech to succeed, and I wanted us to improve things.
 That drive and that passion were really important parts of my contribution.
 I love learning.
 I'm inquisitive.
 I'm a junkie for data and information.
 On the negative side, I have a bit of a short attention span.
 It's not that I'm bored; I just need new things.
 I like learning, and I seem to have learned the most when I've been a little bit uncomfortable, working out of my comfort zone."